-Low back, shoulder, and neck pain are common hiking injuries.
-Poor underlying low back and neck postures, poor core strength, and a lack of flexibility through the trunk can cause increasing discomfort during any length of hike.
-Poor mobility coupled with an improperly fitting backpack that does not dissipate the weight correctly can result in an altogether miserable experience.
+For long distance, multi-day and day hikers poor underlying lower back and neck postures, poor core strength and a lack of flexibility through the trunk can cause increasing discomfort during the walk.
+This, coupled with a backpack that is not correctly fitted and does not dissipate the weight correctly through your body, can result in an altogether miserable experience.

-These poor postures and lack of mobility can stem from sitting at an office desk for long periods of time and cause an increase in stiffness in the lower back joints and musculature.
-Prolonged sitting causes a tightening of your lumbar erectors, hip flexors, and hamstring muscles which in turn can affect your resting standing posture.
-Neck stiffness that accumulates from sitting at a computer screen for long periods of time can be accentuated by carrying a heavy backpack and reinforcing poor postures in this area.
+In addition, sitting at an office desk for prolonged periods of time can increase the stiffness in our lower back joints and musculature.
+Prolonged sitting causes a tightening of your lumbar erectors, hip flexors and hamstring muscles which in turn can affect your resting standing posture.
+Neck stiffness that accumulates from sitting at a computer screen for a prolonged period can be accentuated by carrying a heavy backpack and reinforcing poor postures in this area.

 Knee and Foot Pain

-Knee and foot pain are common injuries as you increase distance.
-Many believe that it is just an unavoidable part of long-distance walking, tend to grin and bear it, or avoid hiking altogether due to the pain.
-However, knee and foot pain is commonly caused by lower leg weakness and poor force distribution through your lower legs as you walk.
-As you increase your distance, this force accumulates causing pain in either the knees, foot, or both.
+Knee and foot pain are common issues experienced during hiking especially as you start to increase your distance.
+Many believe that it is just an unavoidable part of long-distance walking and tend to grin and bear it or avoid hiking altogether due to the pain.
+However, knee and foot pain are commonly caused by lower leg weakness and poor force distribution through your lower legs as you walk.
+As you increase your distance, this force accumulates causing pain in either the knees, foot or both.

 Having supportive footwear, preferably hiking boots is the first step.
 These will increase shock absorption during walking and provide support to the arch of the foot as we walk.
 If you already have a pair of hiking boots, we invite you to bring them in during your assessment as we can see if they are suitable for your foot posture.

-There are times when hiking injuries aren’t so easy to prevent.
+There are times when hiking related injuries cannot be prevented.
 For example, if you happen to see a snake on your hike, jump, and sprain your ankle – well then that is just bad luck!
 If you’re hiking with a friend and race to the nearest tree and twist your knee on the uneven surface, then that’s just a good story.
-However, if these unfortunate events happen, go through the routine for acute injury: PEACE and LOVE.
+However, if these unfortunate events happens, go through the routine for acute injury: PEACE and LOVE.

-If you experience an acute injury while hiking and need help with diagnosis and management – book in with one of our physiotherapists to assess the injury and get you back on the trail as soon as possible.
+If you have experienced an acute injury while hiking and need help with diagnosis and management – book in with one of our helpful physiotherapists and they will assess the injury and get you back on the trail as soon as you are fit.

-Hiking is a great experience and a fantastic way to explore the outdoors.
-Whether you are a first-time hiker and are keen to start off on the right foot or an experienced hiker who can resonate with some of the issues outlined above – book in with one of our healthcare providers and we can steer you in the right direction.
+Ultimately hiking is an awesome experience and a great way to explore the outdoors.
+Whether you are a first-time hiker and are keen to start off on the right foot or an experienced hiker who can resonate with some of the issues outlined above – book an assessment with one of our healthcare providers and we can steer you in the right direction.